AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 The optional keyword `prefix` is used to define the `$webappPrefix` parameter to the constructor.
 If defined both here *and* in your call to the class constructor, the call to the constructor takes precedence.
-If present at all it must be string containing at least three alphanumeric characters but not more than 32.
+If present at all it must be a string containing at least three alphanumeric characters but not more than 32.

 The optional keyword `salt` is used to define the `$salt` parameter to the